 The Department of Political Science offers several awards in recognition of special scholarly achievement by undergraduate students.
-These awards are made each spring, prior to graduation.
+The selection of recipients of these awards is made by the Honors Committee each spring, prior to graduation.
+Papers completed for the preceding spring and the preceding fall semesters are eligible for consideration, and are submitted for the competition by faculty members.
 Each of the awards carries a cash prize.

 Arnold J. Lien Prize

 The Lien Prize is awarded each year to the outstanding graduating political science major.
 The prize is named in honor of a former long-term chairman of the Washington University Political Science Department.

 Mr. and Mrs. Julian Friedman created the Todd Lewis Friedman Memorial Prize is in honor of their son.This prize is awarded each year to a graduating student for outstanding work in comparative and/or international politics.